Introduction

 The Importance of Hepatitis B Vaccination

-The prices of Hepatitis B vaccines in the Philippines can vary depending on several factors.
+The hepatitis B vaccine price Philippines can vary depending on several factors.
 These factors include the brand of the vaccine, the dosage required, and the healthcare provider administering the vaccine.
-On average, the cost of Hepatitis B vaccines in the Philippines ranges from PHP 850 to PHP 1,600.
+On average, the cost of hep B vaccine price Philippines ranges from PHP 850 to PHP 2000.

-Engerix B vaccine is a vaccine formulated to fight off infection caused by hepatitis B virus.
+Engerix B vaccine is formulated to fight off infection caused by hepatitis B virus.
 Individuals of 0 to 19 years old must only receive a 0.5 mL per dose during the 0-1-6 months schedule.
-Meanwhile, for patients at the age of 20 and up years old, they must receive a higher amount which is 1 mL per dose in the same time frame for vaccine schedule.
+Meanwhile, for patients at the age of 20 and up years old, they must receive a higher amount which is 1 mL per dose in the same timeframe for vaccine schedule.

 GeneVac B is also a vaccine formulated as an active immunization for patients that are considered at risk for getting hepatitis B. Just like the first type, patients in the age of 0 to 19 yrs old have a certain amount of dosage needed, which is 0.5 mL.
 Meanwhile, 20 years old and older patients must have 1 mL dose.
 Although, take note that infant patients are recommended to take the vaccine during the 6-10-14 week schedule for immunization.
 At the same time, children to adult patients must follow the 0-1-6 months schedule for vaccines.